CartoDB/dataservices-api/README.md

 # Data Services API
-The CartoDB Data Services SQL API (server and client FTM)
+The CARTO Data Services SQL API (server and client FTM)

 ### Deploy instructions
 Steps to deploy a new Data Services API version :